-The potential impacts on biological resources described for facilities in Section 3.4 also apply to solar facilities with co-located battery energy storage systems (BESSs) for site characterization, construction, operations, and decommissioning.
+The potential impacts on biological resources described in Section 3.4 also apply to solar projects that include agricultural use (agrivoltaic) for construction, operations, and decommissioning.
+Facilities with co-located agriculture could be located on lands with existing agricultural uses, or a project could add a new agricultural use to the area.